National Task Force to End Local Communist Armed Conflict: Calls to defund or abolish

 In 2021, some Philippine senators suggested to defund the NTF-ELCAC in response to Parlade's red-tagging of community pantries during the COVID-19 pandemic; Parlade later called the senate proponents "stupid", for which he was censured by at least 15 senators.
 Presidential candidate and labor leader Leody de Guzman also called for the abolition of the NTF-ELCAC if he were elected.
 Presidential candidate Leni Robredo stated that she wanted the NTF-ELCAC abolished.

 During a protest rally held in January 2023, labor groups led by Women Workers United called for the abolition of the NTF-ELCAC and the repeal of Executive Order 70 and the Anti-Terror Law.
 The labor groups also called for the release of disappeared and jailed labor leaders.

 In November 2023, the United Nations Special Rapporteur (UNSR) on the promotion and protection of human rights in the context of climate change Ian Fry called for the abolition of the NTF-ELCAC and the repeal of the Philippine Anti-Terror Law.
 Fry said that the NTF-ELCAC's red-tagging of environmental human rights defenders and Indigenous peoples violates the rights to life and free expression.
 Council of Leaders for Peace Initiatives and other peace advocacy groups supported the call to abolish the NTF-ELCAC, while the NTF-ELCAC vice chair Eduardo Año rejected the call deeming the UNSCR report "incomplete" inviting the UNSR to have "clarificatory engagement" with the NTF-ELCAC.

+In January 2024, the Concerned Artists of the Philippines called for a review of the Anti-Terror Law and the abolition of the NTF-ELCAC to address red-tagging, vilification, and harassment suits.

 The United Nations Special Rapporteur on Freedom of Expression and Opinion Irene Khan, during her visit to the Philippines in February 2024, called on the government to abolish the NTF-ELCAC, which she said had red-tagged human rights and humanitarian workers, teachers and health professionals, youth leaders, church leaders, and Indigenous rights defenders.
 In response, National Security Council Assistant Director General and spokesperson Jonathan Malaya rejected the recommendation, saying the "NTF-ELCAC has been the game-changer in the government's fight against communist terrorism".
 Khan in June 2025 reiterated her call to abolish the NTF-ELCAC, considering how the NTF-ELCAC harms human rights and freedom of expression.